3D scanning solutions

 How to search online for CAD system reviews

-At first you’re bound to run into reviews by companies and consultants who are selling the same systems.
+At first, you’re bound to run into reviews by companies and consultants who are selling the same systems.
 Do take these into consideration, since they can offer insightful details, but also seek out reviews on forums and other sites where no commercial interest is at stake.

 Support and active user base

-It goes without question that sooner or later you’ll need some technical help with your CAD package.
+It goes without saying that sooner or later you’ll need some technical help with your CAD package.
 Will that be direct from the developer?
-Or via the local partner who’s selling the software?
+Or via a local partner who’s selling the software?
 If the former, make sure that they offer support hours that cover your time zone, unless you’re flexible and don’t need urgent answers.
 Seeking out user reviews of support experiences can also provide credible perspectives to bear in mind.

 And while older doesn’t automatically equate to better, choosing a CAD package that’s been around long enough to build up an appreciable user base isn’t a bad decision.
 Likewise, consider how often upgrades are being released, and whether they’re just maintenance, or with new, well-reviewed features.